Reds vs. Astros Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 68 hits with 17 doubles, two triples, nine home runs, 28 walks and 37 RBI.
+- Spencer Steer has 17 doubles, two triples, nine home runs, 29 walks and 37 RBI (70 total hits).
 He's also stolen six bases.

 Steer Recent Games